June 11th, 2010

 World governments today completed the first step towards a mercury treaty, issuing a meeting report and providing the basis for developing treaty text for INC2 in Japan in January 2011, according to ZMWG and press reports.
 NGOs lauded W.H.O. for supporting mercury reductions.
 “We applaud W.H.O.’s statement to stop production of skin cosmetics containing mercury, as they are an exposure risk worldwide ,” said MPP director Bender.
 “We welcome W.H.O’s interest in “phasing down” amalgam, which is reflective of the WHO meeting last fall, and consistent with what NGOs wrote to WHO on.”
 This may be of interest in the US as FDA decided yesterday to review amalgam risks.

 This entry was posted on Friday, June 11th, 2010 at 12:59 pm and is filed under Dental Mercury, Emissions, Environmental Justice, Events, Hg in skin cosmetics, International, Mercury Exposure, Mercury Facts, Press Releases, UNEP.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.